WHAT ARE MIGRAINES?

 - fats (essential)

 Of the three macronutrients, carbohydrates are not essential—meaning the human body can make all the nutrients they provide from other sources.
-Fats (fatty acids) and protein (amino acids) are essential nutrients and so we must eat them.
-Over 50% of proteins also convert to glucose during metabolism, based on the protein’s amino acid composition.
+Fats (fatty acids) and protein (Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine…) are essential nutrients and so we must eat them.
+Over 50% of proteins also convert to glucose during Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, based on the protein’s amino acid composition.
 Macronutrients convert to Acetyl CoA, the “food” mitochondria use to generate energy.

 It makes no difference to the mitochondria what we eat.
 However, there is a huge difference in what happens to the food we eat in the process of conversion to Acetyl CoA.
 Most migraineurs have chronic insulin resistance or diabetes mellitus type 234.
 Migraineurs should reduce the consumption of carbohydrates by quitting grains, starches, all sweeteners, juices, smoothies, tropical fruits, milk substitutes, and processed foods.